 1) Reflect and Summarize

 at the end of each class, at the end of each week, at the end of each month.
 Review your notes and/or think back over the material that has been covered, then decide which skills or ideas you think are most important.
-Summarize the material you are learning as concisely as you can.
+Summarize the material you are learning as concisely as you can, because summarizing helps you learn.
 Identify any skills or ideas that you are not confident about.
 Write your reflections and summarizations as part of your notes, with reminders about what needs more work.

 2) Use scrap paper